rdsea/bigdataplatforms/tutorials/nifi/README.md

 ## Conclusions

 Now you have an overview on the vast capabilities of Apache Nifi.
-We suggest you try to define simple data-flow in order to make some practice.

-After successful with the above steps, now you can try different situations:
+With the above steps, now you can try different situations:
  - Now, as in the first example, we can define **ListFile**, **FetchFile** and **PutCSObject** to automatically store all the updates to a legacy database in a Google storage in csv format.
  - Add other processors to handle the changes
  - Using Apache Kafka as messaging system for ingestion